 2. Change Locations

+If you’re in a remote area, or there are a lot of natural barriers around you (such as hills, mountains, and valleys), they can affect your signal.
 The same goes for buildings.
-You could be in the middle of a heavily populated urban area with full bars, then see your signal drop to nothing when you enter certain structures.
+You could be in the middle of a heavily populated urban area with full bars, then wonder why your data is so slow when you enter certain structures.

-3. Disable and Update Apps
+3. Update and Disable Apps

 Sometimes a troublesome app can cause issues by hogging your data connection and slowing it down.
 In such a case, you’ll want to do a little investigating to see what, if anything, is eating into your speed.

-On an iPhone, you can visit Settings > Cellular and disable any app’s access to your cellular data connection.
+When your iPhone internet is slow, you can visit Settings > Cellular and disable any app’s access to your cellular data connection.

-4. Disconnect From Your VPN
+5. Disconnect From Your VPN